netzpirat/haml-coffee/README.md

 * Run code without insert anything into the document: `-`
 * Run code and insert the result into the document: `=`

-By default, all inserted results from running code is escaped.
+By default, all inserted content from running code is escaped.
 You can turn it off with the `--disable-html-escaping` compile option.
 There are three variations for run code and insert into the document, two of them to change the escaping style chosen in the compile option: